markpmlim/OpenGL-Playgrounds/Readme.md

 TextureCubemap2.playground: The cube map texture is created from a graphic whose width is 6x its height.

+TextureCubemap4.playground: The cube map texture is created from 6 graphic images in the order specified in Apple’s documentation.
+Function calls introduced in OpenGL 4.x are used in the rendering of the textured cube.

 LoadModel.playground: A simple demo to use ModelIO methods to load a wavefront (.obj) file.
 The vertex data (position, normal and texture coordinates) and index data are extracted and uploaded to the GPU using OpenGL functions.
 In particular, the macOS 10.12 introduced method